-The Pinkhill Meadow ponds were the first to be created by Freshwater Habitats Trust, and are now recognised as a Flagship Ponds site due to the richness of the site, its unique history, and the detailed monitoring of the site over its 28 year history.
+The Pinkhill Meadow ponds, created in 1990 on a degraded floodplain of the R. Thames near Oxford, were the first to be made by Freshwater Habitats Trust.
+They are now recognised as a Flagship Ponds site due to the richness of the site, its unique history, and the detailed monitoring of the site over its 32 year history.

-Pinkhill has always been used as a demonstration site.
-Through Flagship Ponds we have developed that concept further, running training sessions on wetland plants, invertebrates and water chemistry which have all been well attended by a wide range of volunteers – from school groups and beginners through to expert naturalists.
+Pinkhill has always been used as a demonstration site and now is perhaps most important for showing how to repair damaged floodplains.
+Through Flagship Ponds we developed that concept further, running training sessions on wetland plants, invertebrates and water chemistry which have all been well attended by a wide range of volunteers – from school groups and beginners through to expert naturalists.
 Funding from Heritage Lottery Fund with additional support from Trust for Oxfordshire’s Environment (TOE2) has enabled further surveys, and strategic pond management to ensure diversity of the ponds is maintained.
 Investment in the site by owners Thames Water has recently seen the site fully fenced, the site will now be grazed and this management work sustained long into the future.

 The latest chapter in the history of Pinkhill Meadow has seen the site used to experiment with the introduction of threatened Thames plant species.
 For example, Greater Water-parsnip Sium latifolium, which would once have been found throughout the Thames is now restricted to just two sites in Oxfordshire – sadly struggling at both.
 Working with Oxford Botanic Gardens, local species experts and the Flagship volunteer group, specific habitat was created and young plants introduced.
 This work has been documented in order to provide evidence to inform future wetland plant species restoration work.
 Further introductions of Tubular Water-dropwort Oenanthe fistulosa, Water Violet Hottonia palustris and Frogbit Hydrocharis morsus-ranae have also taken place.